 I started going through the checklists that her brothers all had to master before heading off on their own to see lessons my daughter needs to be sure of before she’s on her own.
 We’ve spent the last 15 years learning how to tie shoes, do well in school, make new friends, and care for herself.
-Now she turns her eyes towards the things she’ll need to be on her own.
+Now she turns her eyes towards the things she’ll need to be on her own, her adult life skills.

 Do your teens know how to write a check?
 Balance their bank account?
 How do they keep a track of how much money they have coming in and going out?

 All of my sons were very surprised at how much it actually costs to live on their own.
 They priced out the cost of rent for their apartments against how much money they made.
 But before signing their lease we sat them down to make sure they can also cover food, electricity, water, gas, as well as food.